vgropp/tempsense-exporter/README.md

 This project is intended to provide a prometheus exporter for the DS18B20 based USB HID  Temp Sensor made by Diamex GmbH (https://www.led-genial.de/USB-Temperatur-Sensor-Tester-fuer-DS18B20-Rev-C)

+As a test util there is a cli version as well, which just outputs all active sensors.

 It was initially inspired by https://github.com/kybernetyk/tempsense

 # build
+## all

-all: `go build -o . ./cmd/...`
+`go build -o . ./cmd/...`

-tempsense prometheus exporter:
+## exporter:
 `go build -o . ./cmd/tempsense-exporter`

-simple cli utility:
+## simple cli utility:
 `go build -o . ./cmd/tempsense-cli`

 # install